American General Life Insurance Company, or AIG, a top-rated carrier, offers indexed universal life insurance (IUL) with no exam required.

 - Comfort level with monetary risk

-2. Independent Agent
+2. Work with an Independent Agent

-Always work with an independent agent.
+Always work with an independent life insurance agent.

 Why?
 Your best chance at securing the ideal policy to fit your needs – at an affordable price – is through an agent who is not held captive to a particular agent.